 - Attending class: Students are expected to attend all regularly-scheduled class sessions, with the only exceptions being documented and pre-approved absences (see class attendance section above).
-To record attendance, students will sign a sign-in sheet at the beginning of every class. - Preparing thoroughly: Each student is required to complete all assignments prior to class and be prepared to discuss them during each class session. - Contributing effectively in class: Consistent with the classroom environment expectations, every student is expected to actively and respectfully contribute to classroom activities and discussions.
+To record attendance, students will sign a sign-in sheet at the beginning of every class. - Preparing thoroughly: Each student is required to complete all readings and assignments prior to class and be prepared to discuss them during each class session. - Contributing effectively in class: Consistent with the classroom environment expectations, every student is expected to actively and respectfully contribute to classroom activities and discussions.
 Important criteria are quantity and quality of participation.
+Examples of high-quality contributions include for example: Realizing and outlining boundaries and limitations of discussed theories; applying class knowledge to the own workplace/life, reflecting on advantages and disadvantages of a specific approach, etc.

+2. Reading comprehension checks - 10%

+- For several weeks of the semester, students are required to read a chapter of the textbook.
+As a check for your comprehension, you will be asked to complete short guizzes before the respective session via Canvas. - Doing the reading will help you prepare for our class discussions.

+3. Project plans - 5%

-Examples of high-quality contributions include for example: Realizing and outlining boundaries and limitations of discussed theories; applying class knowledge to the own workplace/life, reflecting on advantages and disadvantages of a specific approach, etc. - 2.
-Reflection/discussion submissions 10% - For several weeks of the semester, students will be asked to fill out questionnaires, do exercises or receive feedback from family, friends or colleagues. - These exercises are supposed to help you engage deeper with the materials and reflect on yourself as a leader. - Students can receive up to 10% of the final grade for these submissions. - 3.
-Reading comprehension checks 10% - For several weeks of the semester, students are required to read a chapter of the textbook.
-As a check for your comprehension, you will be asked to complete short quizzes before the respective session. - Doing the reading will help you prepare for our class discussions. - Students can receive up to 10% of the final grade for these submissions. - 4.
-Feedback assignment 1, 2, & 3 5% each = 15% - You are required to provide your project leaders with written and constructive feedback on their leadership skills/style (2 positive aspects, 2 areas/suggestions for improvement, maximum 2 pages on each project leader). - Every student is expected to follow the feedback guidelines we will discuss in class. - Formatting: 1.5-spaced, 12-point Times New Roman, 1" margins. - Submit feedback via Canvas and bring a hard copy to class. - 5.
-Final projects 45% - Students will be assigned to teams consisting of 4 or 5 students depending on class size. - Each team will work on 4 or 5 projects. - The role of the leader will be rotated (i.e. each student will be the team leader for one project). - The role of the support will be rotated as well (i.e. each student will be the main support for one project). - Students are expected to work on their projects throughout the semester. - Presentations of the project solutions will be spread out through the semester.
-The teams will present their work (about 10-13 minutes) to the clients (i.e. project partners).
+- After our session on project planning, in which we will start working on this, I want you to develop project plans for your team projects for the semester. - They should include tasks, responsibilities, soft and hard deadlines, etc. - I expect you (i.e., the co-leaders or the leader in case there are no co-leaders) to briefly (4-6 minutes) present each project plan in front of the class.
+You will provide each other with feedback. - 4.
+Feedback assignments 10% for co-leader, 5% each for other leaders = 20% - You are required to provide your project leaders with written and constructive feedback on their leadership skills/style (2 positive aspects, 2 areas/suggestions for improvement, maximum 2 pages on each project leader). - The feedback for your co-leader will be worth 10% since you will likely work the closest with this person. - Every student is expected to follow the feedback guidelines we will discuss in class. - Formatting: 1.5-spaced, 12-point Times New Roman, 1" margins. - File format should be PDF. - Submit feedback via Canvas and bring a hard copy to class.

+5. Final projects - 40%

+- Students will be assigned to teams consisting of 4 or fewer/more students depending on class size. - Each team will work on 2 or 3 projects.